 Zeus’ thinking was that they’d be so desperate in their search to find each other that they wouldn’t have time or energy to threaten the gods.
 And once they did find each other, they’d be so preoccupied holding on to each other that, once again, the gods would be safe.

 In Plato’s view, romantic love makes us weaker, not stronger, as well as causing us to live most of life in a desperate attempt to find and then keep our “soul mate.”
+(And those are only two of the major issues it contains).
 Many people do, in fact, live this way—a constant hunt to find their other human “half,” and then desperately attempt to keep that half.
 Do I want to live my life in a relationship born out of desperation and sustained by fear?
 Is that really the key to happiness?

 Choose Wisdom, Not Destiny